GeForce 200 series

 The GeForce 200 series is a series of Tesla-based GeForce graphics processing units developed by Nvidia.
+Introduced in 2008, it succeeded the GeForce 9 series.
+The series introduced Nvidia's second generation of the Tesla microarchitecture, the first major update to it since the GeForce 8 series.

 Architecture

 The GeForce 200 series introduced Nvidia's second generation of the Tesla microarchitecture, Nvidia's unified shader architecture; the first major update to it since introduced with the GeForce 8 series.

 The GeForce GTX 280 and GTX 260 are based on the same processor core.
 During the manufacturing process, GTX chips were binned and separated through defect testing of the core's logic functionality.
 Those that failed to meet the GTX 280 hardware specification were re-tested and binned as GTX 260 (which is specified with fewer stream processors, fewer ROPs and a narrower memory bus).

 In late 2008, Nvidia re-released the GTX 260 with 216 stream processors, up from 192.
 Effectively, there were two GTX 260 cards in production with non-trivial performance differences.

 The GeForce 200 series GPUs (GT200a/b GPU), excluding GeForce GTS 250, GTS 240 GPUs (these are older G92b GPUs), have double precision support for use in GPGPU applications.
 GT200 GPUs also have improved performance in geometry shading.

 As of August 2018, the GT200 is the seventh largest commercial GPU ever constructed, consisting of 1.4 billion transistors covering a 576 mm^{2} die surface area built on a 65 nm process.
 It is the fifth largest CMOS-logic chip that has been fabricated at the TSMC foundry.
 The GeForce 400 series have since superseded the GT200 chips in transistor count, but the original GT200 dies still exceed the GF100 die size.
 It is larger than even the Kepler-based GK210 GPU used in the Tesla K80, which has 7.1 billion transistors on a 561 mm^{2} die manufactured in 28 nm.
 The Ampere GA100 is currently the largest commercial GPU ever fabricated at 826 mm^{2} with 54.2 billion transistors.

 Nvidia officially announced and released the retail version of the previously OEM only GeForce 210 (GT218 GPU) and GeForce GT 220 (GT216 GPU) on October 12, 2009.
 Nvidia officially announced and released the GeForce GT 240 (GT215 GPU) on November 17, 2009.
 The new 40nm GPUs feature the new PureVideo HD VP4 decoder hardware in them, as the older GeForce 8 and 9 GPUs only have PureVideo HD VP2 or VP3 (G98).
 They also support Compute Capability 1.2, whereas older GeForce 8 and 9 GPUs only supported Compute Capability 1.1.
 All GT21x GPUs also contain an audio processor inside and support eight-channel LPCM output through HDMI.